 “What is Your Biggest Weakness?” is only a minor part of the interviewers’ plan to test your self-confidence and crisis management during an interview.

-Before we jump into how to answer this question, let’s find out why interviewers ask this question first.
-Interviews want to know:
+Before we jump into how to answer this question, let’s find out why interviewers ask it.
+Interviews are looking for several things:

-- If you’re self-aware about your shortcomings.
-Remember, product management is all about evaluation and determining what is missing with ambiguous input and missing information.
-Yourself, aka the most important product, also has some weaknesses, and you must understand the areas you are missing out.
+- Are you self-aware about your shortcomings?
+Remember, product management is all about evaluation and determining what is missing with ambiguous input.
+You, aka the most important product, also have some weaknesses, and you must understand the areas you are missing.

-- Whether you thought about how to improve yourself.
+- Have you thought about how to improve yourself?
 We all know that nobody is perfect, but that doesn’t mean that we shouldn’t try to be better at what we do.
-By showing the interviewers that you have a solid game plan to improve yourself, you are proving that you are proactive and motivated.
+By showing the interviewers that you have a solid game plan to improve yourself, you are demonstrating that you are proactive and motivated.

 You can always find more answers to this question, but always keep in mind that you should think about how this weakness impacts the performance of your team and what you can do to improve yourself.

 Want a comprehensive overview of the Product Manager job hunt?
 Check out our free training on how to get a Product Manager job!